canonical/magma-access-gateway-operator/README.md

 The Access Gateway (AGW) provides network services and policy enforcement.
 In an LTE network, the AGW implements an evolved packet core (EPC), and a combination of an AAA and a PGW.
 It works with existing, unmodified commercial radio hardware.<br>
+This charm uses version 1.8.0 of Magma Access Gateway.<br>
 For more information on Magma please visit the [official website](https://magmacore.org/).

 > :warning: Installing this charm will affect the target computer's networking configuration.